sbmlteam/libsbml/README.txt

   ./configure --with-java --with-python

-A Perl language binding is available but is not yet hooked into the configuration system.
-See the file bindings/perl/README.txt for information about building and installing the Perl bindings

 The libSBML distribution ships with certain interface files provided, so that you do not need to have the software necessary to recreate them.
-However, if you obtained the libSBML distribution from CVS or want to recreate the files deliberately, you will need need SWIG, the Simplified Wrapper and Interface Generator.
+However, if you obtained the libSBML distribution from CVS or want to recreate the files deliberately, you will need SWIG, the Simplified Wrapper and Interface Generator.
 More information about SWIG is available from http://www.swig.org.
 At this time, libSBML is known to work only with the latest stable version of SWIG (1.3.24);